 International students may be eligible for loans sponsored by US lenders provided they apply with a loan co-signer who is a US citizen or a permanent resident.

 Types of Loans

-	PLUS Loans are federally-funded loans awarded to parents of dependent

-	undergraduate students to meet the costs of higher education.
+Federal Direct PLUS Loans are federally-funded loans offered to parents of dependent undergraduate students as well as graduate students to meet the costs of higher education.

 Alternative Education Loans are loans offered by private lenders.

 Applying for Federal Loans

 Applying for loans is straightforward.
 Start by filling out the Free Application for Federal Student Aid (FAFSA).

 Basically, it’s a chance to get money to pay for college.
 Who wouldn’t want that?